Enhanced Diagnostic Tools

 The chemical structures for RNA and DNA are shown below as well as the structures for the A form of RNA and the B-form of DNA.

 RNA contains ribose rather than 2’-deoxyribose in its backbone.
 The ribose has a hydroxyl group at the 2’-position.
 Furthermore, RNA contains the nucleic acid uracil in place of thymine and is usually found as a single polynucleotide chain.
 While RNA is typically single stranded, RNA chains can frequently fold back on themselves to form base-paired segments between short stretches of complementary sequences.
 The presence of 2’-hydroxyls in the RNA backbone favors a structure that resembles the A-form structure of DNA.
 The flexible five-membered furanose ring in nucleotides exists in equilibrium of two conformations of the N- and the S-type.
-A closer look at the two forms is shown as follows.

-Synthetic oligonucleotides are now important, established tools for life scientists and have many applications in molecular biology, genetic diagnostics and are poised to become important tools in the emerging field of molecular medicine as well.
+Synthetic oligonucleotides are now important, established tools for life scientists enabling many new applications in molecular biology, genetic diagnostics and are poised to become important tools in the emerging field of molecular medicine as well.
 While unmodified oligodeoxynucleotides can form DNA:DNA and DNA:RNA duplexes they are sometimes unstable and labile to nucleases.
 Therefore, a variety of nucleic acid analogs have been developed to enhance high-affinity recognition of DNA and RNA targets, enhancing duplex stability and assisting with cellular uptake.
 Among the list of these analogs are peptide nucleic acids (PNAs), 2’-fluoro N3-P5-phosphoamidites, 1’, 5’-anhydrohexitol nucleic acids (HNAs) and locked nucleic acids (LNAs) as well as other Bridged Nucleic Acids (BNA).
 Peptide nucleic acids (PNAs) are synthetic polymers that contain a peptide backbone and nucleic acid bases as side chains within their sequence.
 These polymers can form strong specific bonds with complementary sequences present in double-stranded DNA (dsDNA).
 2’-fluoro N3-P5-phosphoamidites are modified nucleotide analogs that contain fluor in the 2’ position.
 Hexitol nucleic acids are oligonucleotides built up from natural nucleobases and a phosphorylated 1,5-anhydrohexitol backbone.
 Anhydrohexitol oligonucleotides can be synthesized using phosphoramidite chemistry and standard protecting groups.
 LNAs are structurally rigid oligo-nucleotides with increased binding affinities.

 A bridged nucleic acid (BNA) is a molecule that can contain a five-membered or six-membered bridged structure.
 Ideally the bridge is synthetically incorporated at the 2’, 4’-position of the ribose to afford a 2’, 4’-BNA monomer.
 The monomers can be incorporated into the oligonucleotide polymer structure using standard phosphoamidite chemistry.
 The goal for the synthesis and use of BNAs is to generate oligonucleotides with (i) equal or higher binding affinity against an RNA complement with excellent single-mismatch discriminating power, (ii) much better RNA selective binding, (iii) stronger and more sequence selective triplex-forming characters, and (iv) with a pronounced higher nuclease resistance, even higher than Sp-phosphorthioate analogues, than regular DNA or RNA oligonucleotides.